xyryc/xyryc/README.md

 ## 🐱‍👤 What I'm Currently Working On

 - Building modern UI components with React and Tailwind CSS
-- Learning to develop full-stack applications using the MERN stack
+- Learning to develop full-stack applications using the Next.js
-- Aiming to master TypeScript and Next.js for scalable frontends.
+- Aiming to master TypeScript and Redux for scalable frontends.

 <h2 align="center">⚡ Stats ⚡</h2>
 <br>